-The Global Goal on Adaptation (GGA)-established under Article 7.1 of the Paris Agreement to enhance adaptive capacity, strengthen resilience, and reduce vulnerability to climate change-is part of the GST in which Parties to the Paris Agreement will assess the collective progress toward achieving it.
+The Global Goal on Adaptation (GGA)-established under Article 7.1 of the Paris Agreement to enhance adaptive capacity, strengthen resilience, and reduce vulnerability to climate change- is part of the global stocktake (GST) in which Parties to the Paris Agreement will assess the collective progress toward achieving it.
 The ongoing work under the Glasgow-Sharm-el-Sheikh work programme on the GGA aims to find ways to operationalize the GGA.

-At COP28 in Dubai, Parties could benefit from a clear overarching signal on the timeline and urgency of implementing the goal and achieving climate resilience.
-In that context, the suggested signal above is intended to catalyze ambition toward transformational adaptation and development, and as such could serve as a useful 'umbrella' for the sector-specific solutions presented below.
+At the 28th Conference of Parties (COP28) in Dubai, Parties could benefit from a clear overarching signal on the timeline and urgency of implementing the goal and achieving climate resilience.
+In that context, the suggested signal above is intended to catalyze ambition toward transformational adaptation and development, and as such could serve as a useful "umbrella" for the sector-specific solutions presented below.

-Signal/high level ask Ensure, by 2027, universal coverage of early warning systems, connected to longer-term risk management systems, and supported by effective risk communication and public stakeholder dialogue to prompt informed action, and by 2030 universal coverage of climate services in priority climate-sensitive sectors (agriculture and food security, health, disaster risk reduction, energy, and water), by: 117 High impact Improving climate and weather observations to close the substantial opportunities/ basic weather and climate data gap and build robust Earth solutions observation systems and related long-term data records. • Improving access to climate science information, both historical climate data and projected impacts.
-Promoting and supporting the establishment of national frameworks for climate services and enhancing the Climate Services Information System component of the Global Framework for Climate Services.
-118 Catalyzing new and pre-existing innovative finance solutions
+Signal/high-level ask Ensure, by 2027, universal coverage of early warning systems, connected to longer-term risk management systems, and supported by effective risk communication and public stakeholder dialogue to prompt informed action, and by 2030 universal coverage of climate services in priority climate-sensitive sectors (i.e., agriculture and food security, health, disaster risk reduction, energy, and water), by: High-impact opportunities/ solutions improving climate and weather observations to close the substantial basic weather and climate data gap and build robust Earth observation systems and related long-term data records improving access to climate science information, both historical climate data and projected impacts promoting and supporting the establishment of national frameworks for climate services and enhancing the Climate Services Information System component of the Global Framework for Climate Services catalyzing new and pre-existing innovative finance solutions.